 With this groundbreaking collaboration between scientists, healthcare professionals and people with arthritis, Versus Arthritis is leading the way.
 We hope this work will act as a catalyst, stimulating new and much-needed national investment in insight-driven pain research which could transform millions of lives.”

-The roadmap has already informed the funding decisions for a £4 million pain research call earlier this year.
-Ten exciting new studies working to tackle the pain of inflammatory arthritis, osteoarthritis and fibromyalgia have been funded in 2018, while this November Versus Arthritis is launching its next pain call.
+The roadmap has already informed the funding decisions for a £4 million pain research call – 10 exciting new studies working to tackle the pain of inflammatory arthritis, osteoarthritis and fibromyalgia have been funded, and Versus Arthritis has launched its next pain call.
 Pain researchers are invited to apply for awards of up to £1 million for innovative studies lasting up to 5 years.

 Pain research driven by patient insight

 People with arthritis are the driving force behind the pain roadmap.
 Their insight into the stark reality of living with pain is invaluable to researchers, ensuring we prioritise funding for the pain research primed to make the biggest difference.